On fundamental Fourier coefficients of Siegel modular forms: Part B: The analytic part

 \begin{lem} The modular form $g $ in \eqref{gdef} is non-zero. \end{lem}

-\begin{proof} This essentially follows since $f$ satisfies the property in \eqref{away}, see \cite[Prop.~5.8]{AD} for integral weights, where this is proved for $S_\kappa(N,\chi)$ with $\chi$ any Dirichlet character $\bmod N$; but the proof carries over verbatim to $M_\kappa(\Gamma_1(N))$ for any $N \geq 1$.
+\begin{proof} In the case of integral weights, this essentially follows since $f$ satisfies the property in \eqref{away} and follows easily from classical oldform theory.
+Let us put $\mf M':= \mf M/d'$.
+Then $g=0$ implies that $a(f,n)=0$ for all $n$ such that $(n, \mf M')=1$.
+Since $(\mf M', d'^2)=1$, from \cite[Theorem~4.6.8~(1)]{miyake} it then follows that $f=0$, a contradiction. \end{proof}

+\lemref{gn0} is true for half-integral weights as well, even though we will not use this fact.
+Since this is a bit subtle and may have use elsewhere, we give a proof.
+In this case let us put $\mf M$ to be the square-free number appearing in \cite[Thm.~3]{saha} (denoted by $N_f$ there).
+Recall that we need to show that $g$ (as in \eqref{gdef}) is non-zero.

-For half-integral weights, this is a bit subtle.
-Again we refer the reader to \cite[Prop.~3.7]{saha} for the spaces $S_\kappa(N,\chi)$ and follow it's proof.
-Inspecting the argument in the proof of \cite[Prop.~3.7]{saha}, it is clear that one needs to prove that if $0 \neq {\bf f} \in M_\kappa(\Gamma_1(N'))$ for some $N \geq 1$ with $a_{{\bf f}}(n)=0$ for all $n$ such that $(n,p)=1$, then $p \mid N'$ (and hence $p \mid N$, since we can and would assume that $p$ is odd, since $N' $ and $N_f$ (cf. \cite[Thm.~3]{saha}) are both even and here we are concerned with those primes $p$ which divide $N_f$ but not $N'$).
+We refer the reader to \cite[Prop.~3.7]{saha} for the spaces $S_\kappa(N,\chi)$ and follow its proof.
+Inspecting the argument in the proof of \cite[Prop.~3.7]{saha}, it is clear that one needs to prove that if $0 \neq {\bf f} \in M_\kappa(\Gamma_1(N'))$ for some $N \geq 1$ with $a_{{\bf f}}(n)=0$ for all $n$ such that $(n,p)=1$, then $p \mid N'$ (and hence $p \mid N$, since we can and would assume that $p$ is odd, since $N' $ and $N_f$ (cf. \cite[proof of Prop.~3.4]{saha}) are both even and here we are concerned with those primes $p$ which divide $N_f$ but not $N'$).
 It is not immediately clear how to adapt the proof in \cite[Lem.~7]{Se-St} in our setting.
-The lemma below however completes the proof. \end{proof}
+The lemma below however completes the proof.

 \begin{lem} Let $\kappa \in \frac{1}{2} \mf Z$ and ${\bf f} \in M_\kappa(\Gamma_1(N'))$.
 If $a_{{\bf f }}(n)=0$ for all $n$ co-prime to an odd prime $p\nmid N'$; then ${\bf f}=0$. \end{lem}